Steven Rosenberg, M.D., Ph.D.

 National Cancer Institute

-Dr. Rosenberg is chief of surgery at the National Cancer Institute (NCI) and a professor of surgery at the Uniformed Services University of Health Sciences and the George Washington University School of Medicine and Health Sciences in Washington, D. C. He received his B.A. and M.D. degrees at Johns Hopkins University and a Ph.D. in biophysics at Harvard University.
-After completing his residency training in surgery at the Peter Bent Brigham Hospital in Boston, Dr. Rosenberg became chief of surgery at NCI, a position he still holds.
+Dr. Rosenberg received his B.A. and M.D. degree at The Johns Hopkins University in Baltimore, Maryland and a Ph.D. in Biophysics at Harvard University.
+After completing his residency training in surgery in 1974 at the Peter Bent Brigham Hospital in Boston, Massachusetts, Dr. Rosenberg became the Chief of the Surgery Branch at the National Cancer Institute, a position he has held to the present time.

 Dr. Rosenberg pioneered the first effective immunotherapies for patients with advanced cancer.
 His basic and clinical studies of interleukin-2 directly resulted in the approval of this immunotherapy by the US Food and Drug Administration for the treatment of patients with metastatic melanoma and renal cancer, many of whom remain disease-free over 25 years after treatment.
 His studies of cell transfer immunotherapy that resulted in durable complete remissions in patients with metastatic melanoma were the first to directly demonstrate the effective role of T lymphocytes in human cancer immunotherapy.
 He pioneered the development of gene therapy and was the first to successfully insert foreign genes into humans.
 He was the first to demonstrate the effectiveness of genetically engineered CAR-T cells to mediate the regression of B-cell malignancies in humans, a treatment now approved by the FDA for widespread use.
 In recent work Dr. Rosenberg established new approaches for the application of immunotherapy to patients with a variety of common solid epithelial cancers by targeting the unique mutations present in the patient’s cancer.